-- Use the online form - Send an email to title9@bastyr.edu or title9BUC@bastyr.edu - Contact the Title IX Coordinator, Susan Weider
+- Use the online form - Send an email to title9@bastyr.edu or title9BUC@bastyr.edu - Contact the Title IX Coordinator, The Vice President of Student Affairs

 • All Student Services staff, including staff at the Student Village, are mandatory reporters.
 Also, all core faculty, and any employee who is management level or above is required to report any incidents they witness or are told about.